mhmadwrekat/cheatsheet/README.md

 # cheatsheet

-> If You Like It Give Me A Star ⭐ On GitHub 😇
+> If You Like It Click On A Star ⭐ In The Top Right Screen On GitHub 😇

 ### some command useful to remember .